SungHoHong2/Leetcode-Experiment/hard/Design_Search_Autocomplete_System/README.md

     def input(self, c: str) -> List[str]:
         # if the search ended
-            # store the new history to the hashamp
+            # store the new history to the hashmap
             # reset the prefix
         # if ongoing search
             # accumulate the characters